UPDATED: APRIL 19, 2023 | 3 MIN READ

 - Keep them inside a fence or on a leash when your dog is outside.
 This will keep your neighbors safe and protect your local postal worker.

-Whether or not your German Shepherd will increase the cost of homeowners insurance depends on various factors, but one thing is for sure – you need to shop around for quotes.
+Whether or not your german shepherd increases homeowners insurance depends on various factors, but one thing is for sure – you need to shop around for quotes.

 Rates can vary drastically from company to company, so it’s important to compare as many rates as possible.
 You can start by getting online quotes.
 It only takes a few minutes, and you could save hundreds of dollars on your annual premiums.